C++ Vector assign

 C CCCC

-In this example, v is assigned value 'C' five times using assign function.
+In this instance, the value 'C' is assigned to variable v five times by employing the assign function.

 Example 3